 Not to worry, you can always reconnect to your order page here.

 *please note, if you’re using incognito mode, files will not upload.
+We have also had reports that the best functionality is using Google Chrome, if you’re having any issues!

 *please make sure to log in using the same email address you used to pay with originally.